-Imagine for a moment that you are an ER doctor.
+Imagine for a moment that you are an emergency room doctor.
 Your patient is a 57-year-old white male with type 2 diabetes complaining of chest pain.
 You immediately order an EKG to see what’s happening with his heart.
 Within minutes, the tech brings you a report.

 Luckily, this never happens in the real world.
 All EKGs, regardless of manufacturer, use a standardized report format.

-The same cannot be said for glucose meters and CGMs (continuous glucose monitors), however, that patients and doctors use to track blood sugar levels of people with diabetes.
-With these devices, reports depicting blood glucose values have historically been proprietary, and vary hugely between manufacturers.
+The same cannot be said for glucose meters and CGMs (continuous glucose monitors).
+These tools are used by patients and doctors to track blood sugar levels of people with diabetes.
+With these devices, reports depicting blood glucose values have historically been proprietary and vary hugely between manufacturers.

 Why isn’t there a standardized report for blood sugar data, as there is for EKGs?

 Actually, there is one.
 It’s been slow in coming, but is now gaining traction.
 You might even have seen one and not realized it.
-It’s called the Ambulatory Glucose Profile, or AGP.
+It’s called the Ambulatory Glucose Profile (AGP).

-Its origins date back to the late 1980s.
+AGP origins date back to the late 1980s.
 It was developed by a team at the Albert Einstein College of Medicine headed by Dr. Roger S. Mazze.
-In its original incarnation, the AGP served as a way of graphically presenting multiple days of data from fingerstick meters -- a huge improvement over traditional patient-kept checkbook-style paper logbooks.
+In its original incarnation, the AGP served as a way of graphically presenting multiple days of data from fingerstick meters — a huge improvement over traditional patient-kept checkbook-style paper logbooks.

 So, what does this universal report look like?